epomatti/aws-rds-tailscale-vpc/README.md

 Using Tailscale in subnet router mode to access RDS in a VPC.

+> [!TIP]
-> 💡 This project depends on my repository [epomatti/aws-ec2-imagebuilder][1] to build an optimized image.
+> This project depends on my repository [epomatti/aws-ec2-imagebuilder][1] to build an optimized image.
 Or, if you want to configure it manually, use the commands in [ubuntu-tailscale-full.sh](./modules/tailscale/userdata/ubuntu-tailscale-full.sh) to set Tailscale.

 Current version of this project uses the subnet router for NAT resolution as well, making it a two-purpose single box.
 Alternatively, this is an example with separate boxes, which can be adapted with existing code.